 But with a remote shutter, that ruins the hassle!
 Just set the camera up to work with it, and make sure it doesn’t automatically turn that function off after a few minutes.

 The Mount – MUST BE EQUATORIAL WITH A MOTOR DRIVE!

-The equatorial mount must at least have a RA clock drive so you can compensate with Earth’s rotation.
-Good telescopes with an equatorial mount equipped with a clock drive usually start around $5-600.
+MINIMALLY – The equatorial mount must at least have an RA clock drive so you can automatically compensate with Earth’s rotation.
+Good telescopes with an equatorial mount equipped with a clock drive usually start in the $500 range.
 In other cases, the actual drive must be bought separately.